Yelp/pyramid_swagger/docs/configuration.rst

         # below for more details
         pyramid_swagger.generate_resource_listing = false

-Note that, equivalently, you can add these during webapp configuration:
+Note that, equivalently, you can add these settings during webapp configuration:

 .. code-block:: python